Yes, I have done it!

 The job interview went very well, but my application was declined, in spite of the fact that I was totally qualified for the job, and that they were short of staff.

 They obviously contacted my former employer, and were told the story about how I threatened to sue the hospital, and how we had finally reached a settlement.

-Yes, I won my case, and the hospital paid me quite a bit of money, but I became to be known as a "dangerous" person in the small world of the Respiratory Therapy.
+Yes, I won my case, and the hospital paid me quite a bit of money, but I became known as a "dangerous" person in the small world of the Toronto respiratory-therapy-circles.

 And this meant that I have really made myself unemployable.

 I followed the way of Captain Cortes who in 1519 landed in Veracruz, with the aim to conquer the foreign land.

 Upon the landing, his first order was to burn the ships.
 By doing this he placed himself and his soldiers into a no-choice situation.

 The only way for them to survive was to win.
 There was no other survival option.

 And it worked!
 When I burned my bridges, I did this hoping that it would work for me too.